Many people who work with stained

 glass jigsaw puzzle is completely laid out, the paper patterns are

 circles that have been left out.
-These holes are where faceted glass jewels will be added in
+These holes are where faceted glass

 |